simrat39/rust-tools.nvim/README.md

     -- the hints or just run :RustSetInlayHints.
     -- default: true
     autoSetHints = true,
+    -- whether to show hover actions inside the hover window -- this overrides the default hover handler so something like lspsaga.nvim's hover would be overriden by this -- default: true
+    hover_with_actions = true,
     -- All opts that go into runnables (scroll down a bit) can also go here, -- these apply to the default RustRunnables command runnables = {